ProjectPhoenixVM/phoenix/incinerator/README.md

 The pattern array is also an array.
 It can also be recompressed.
 Applying `PatternArray` to the pattern array would never reduce its size because all 8-byte chunks in the pattern array are already unique (by definition).
 So Incinerator only tries the other four compression sub-formats.

+The compressed data for `PatternArray` is stored as a byte representing the number of patterns (the implicit zero pattern is not included, so this value is at most 254), followed by the compressed pattern array, followed by the compressed data array.

 `PatternArray` does not have a key; the `method` follows one of three different forms depending on whether 0, 1, or 2 levels of `PatternArray` are applied and depending on which sub-formats are used to compress the various sub-arrays.

 ### `method`